 All of our products have no nitrates or nitrites added, except for nitrates naturally occurring in celery juice powder and sea salt.
-We previously had versions of our ham, bacon, summer sausage, and pepperoni that had nitrates, but discontinued all of them in the spring 2016.
+We previously sold versions of our ham, bacon, summer sausage, and pepperoni that contained sodium nitrite, but discontinued all of them in the spring 2016.

 What is the difference between cured and uncured?

 The “uncured” designation is required by the USDA – but it isn’t entirely accurate.
 The nitrate sources are celery juice and sea salt rather than sodium nitrite – the same result is reached and the flavor is nearly identical.
 We agree with those who advocate for calling use of these natural ingredients “naturally cured.”

 We carefully formulate our products to use the low end of the range of recommended nitrite and nitrate amounts to prevent botulism and listeria.